School Science Lessons

 It is used in cosmetics, used as precursor to sterol biosynthesis

-It occurs in human tissues, in amaranth seed, in rice bran, in wheat germ, in olives, in yeast cells.
+It occurs in human tissues, amaranth seed, rice bran, wheat germ, olives, and in yeast cells.

 Squaline is the precursor to all steroids, including cholesterol and steroid hormones.